nalmeida/dotfiles/README.md

   - Go to System Settings > Keyboard > Text Input
   - Click "Edit" and uncheck "Show Input menu in menu bar"

+### Clock Display

+- System Settings > Control Center, then find "Clock" and uncheck "Show the day of the week".

+### Do not Disturb

+- System Settings > Control Center (or Dock & Menu Bar on older systems), find Do Not Disturb, and choose "Don't Show in Menu Bar".

 ## Applications Installation

 ### Via Homebrew Scripts